 The dual plane method is a very common breast augmentation technique that only recently became known by this name.
 The “dual plane” portion of the term refers to the fact that the breast implants are sitting in two different layers, as opposed to being situated solely beneath or above the chest muscle.
 To visualize what this looks like, picture the implant as gently sloping outward, projecting forward like a perky breast itself.

 The dual plane method works particularly well for women whose bodies are thinner and smaller, and whose breasts might be drooping a little.
-When approaching breast augmentation, the Ann Arbor area’s Dr. Malhotra emphasizes the reality that every woman’s body is unique.
+When approaching breast augmentation, our surgeons emphasizes the reality that every woman’s body is unique.
 Rather than coming in with a request for a specific procedure and technique, women who want breast implants would be best served by explaining the ultimate look they would like to achieve.
-Drawing on his years of education and experience, Dr. Malhotra can determine what the best procedure would be to deliver those results, and his suggestion may differ from the requested procedure.
+Drawing on years of education and experience, we can determine what the best procedure would be to deliver those results, and our suggestion may differ from the requested procedure.

 Obviously, the final decision is in a patient’s hands.
 A woman who chooses to get a breast augmentation has the ultimate say.
-If she weighs her options and comes to like the idea of a dual plane augmentation and the look of this procedure, she should seek out all of the information she can about it by asking Dr. Malhotra any questions she has during their consultation.
+If she weighs her options and comes to like the idea of a dual plane augmentation and the look of this procedure, she should seek out all of the information she can about it by asking questions she has during the consultation.
 Then, everyone can move forward equipped with the necessary knowledge and understanding for the best outcome possible.

 Choosing a Breast Augmentation Incision Type

 Women seeking breast enlargement in Michigan typically want to understand the benefits and drawbacks of various breast augmentation incisions.
-At our Michigan practice, board-certified plastic surgeon Dr. Pramit Malhotra offers numerous choices.
+At our Michigan practice, our board-certified plastic surgeons offer numerous choices.
 The decision-making process involves several personal factors such as age, body type, clothing preferences, and plans for future surgical procedures.
-Although patients must make the ultimate decision about incision location, Dr. Malhotra is happy to provide information about various breast augmentation incision details so his Michigan patients feel completely satisfied with their final choice—and their final, beautiful results.
+Although patients must make the ultimate decision about incision location, we’re happy to provide information about various breast augmentation incision details so our Michigan patients feel completely satisfied with their final choice—and their final, beautiful results.

 Common Incision Locations for Breast Enlargement in Michigan

-Dr. Malhotra offers 4 common types of incisions for each breast enlargement or “boob job” procedure at his Michigan practice:
+Our surgeons offer 4 common types of incisions for each breast enlargement or “boob job” procedure at our Michigan practice:

 - Breast Fold: An inframammary incision, which runs parallel to the fold beneath the breast, is used most often for our breast enlargement procedures.
 At our Michigan practice and across the United States, statistics show that 70% of patients choose this approach.
 The cut is actually made a little bit above the breast fold so the scar will be hidden on the underside, in the shadow of the breast.
 The advantages of this approach include a direct view of the support structures of the breast during surgery, which is very important for achieving pleasing results that will last for years.
 Additionally, any future procedures can be performed from this incision, avoiding double scars on the breast.